You are here

 NIB is committed to expanding opportunities for social and economic independence of persons who are blind.
 Advocacy is a core component of this commitment, and the stronger our collective voice is heard, the more doors to opportunity can be opened for the millions of Americans who are visually impaired and not currently participating in our workforce.

-Details about the 2016 NIB/NAEPB Public Policy Forum will be provided on NIB's events page in early 2016.
+Details about the NIB/NAEPB National Symposium are provided on NIB's events page.

 Advocates for Leadership and Employment

-The Advocates for Leadership and Employment are NIB associated agency employees who are blind and interested in learning more about the public policy process and telling the NIB story to legislators.
-Over a two-year period, the Advocates focus on effective communications, advocacy strategies and grassroots initiatives.
-The employees' agencies benefit by having a trained advocate working on behalf of the shared mission to increase employment of people who are blind.
-View videos from the Advocates.
+The Advocates for Leadership and Employment are NIB associated agency employees who are blind who have an interest in learning about the public policy process and sharing the NIB story with legislators.
+Over a two-year period, Advocates receive formal training and focus on effective communications, advocacy strategies and grassroots initiatives.
+Ongoing training and updates are provided from NIB staff.
+The Advocates program benefits NIB associated agencies by providing a trained advocate working on behalf of our shared mission to increase employment of people who are blind.
+Click here to watch a video about the Advocates program.

 Tools and Resources